 ■ If a student cancels enrollment within three business days or before the first day of the class, whichever comes first, the student is entitled to the full refund of all monies paid after returning all books and materials that the student may have received from the College.
-If books and materials are not returned or returned in unacceptable shape or form, three hundred dollars (\$300.00) shall be deducted from the total refund.
+If books and materials are brought from the College and are not returned or used, the textbook fee of two hundred and fifty dollars (\$250.00) shall be deducted from the total refund.